-Convention Ratification Implications Status UN Convention against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (√) 07 Sep 2000 Human rights standards in the cocoa industry ensure no cruel and inhumane treatment.
-UN Convention on the Elimination of All Forms of Discrimination against Women (√) 02 Jan 1986 • Women farmers form 25% of cocoa farmers 46 and this leads to women empowerment in the cocoa industry and securing their economic and social rights.
-UN International Convention on the Protection of the Rights of All Migrant Workers and Members of their families (√) 07 Sep 2000 Migrant labourers play an essential role in cocoa production.
-47 This ensures the enforcement of labour standards for migrant workers.
-ILO C. 29, Forced Labour (√) 20 May 1957 • It enforces a framework to minimize the risk of forced labour of adults as well as children.
-ILO, C. 105, Abolition of Forced Labour (√) 15 Dec 1958 It's a stricter version of the Convention on Forced Labour.
+Convention Ratification Implications Status UN Convention against Torture ( √ ) 07 Sep Human rights standards in the cocoa and Other Cruel Inhuman or 2000 industry ensure no cruel and inhumane Degrading Treatment or treatment.
+Punishment UN Convention on the ( √ ) 02 Jan • Women farmers form 25% of cocoa Elimination of All Forms of 1986 farmers and this leads to women Discrimination against Women empowerment in the cocoa industry and securing their economic and social rights.
+UN International Convention ( √ ) 07 Sep Migrant labourers play an essential role in on the Protection of the Rights 2000 cocoa production.
+This ensures the of All Migrant Workers and enforcement of labour standards for Members of their families migrant workers.
+ILO C. 29, Forced Labour ( √ ) 20 May It enforces a framework to minimize the 1957 risk of forced labour of adults as well as children.
+ILO, C. 105, Abolition of Forced ( √ ) 15 Dec It's a stricter version of the Convention Labour 1958 on Forced Labour.
 Its aim is to eradicate forced labour and human trafficking.

-43 Commodity markets, economic growth and Development 43 (UNCTAD-FAO Commodities and Development Report, 2017).
+&lt;sup>43 Commodity markets, economic growth and Development 43 (UNCTAD-FAO Commodities and Development Report, 2017).

-44 While understanding the improvement the change in the poverty line in 2012 should be taken into account.
+While understanding the improvement the change in the poverty line in 2012 should be taken into account.
 The poverty line used up to 2005 was GHC 370.89; this changed to GH 1,314 in 2012.

-46 Gideon Danso-Abbeam, Lloyd J.S.
+&lt;sup>46 Gideon Danso-Abbeam, Lloyd J.S.
 Baiyegunhi & Temitope O. Ojo, Gender differentials in technical efficiency of Ghanaian cocoa farms 6(5) HELIYON 2020.

-47 E.A.
+&lt;sup>47 E.A.
 Kissi & C. Herzig, Labour relations and working conditions of workers on smallholder cocoa farms in Ghana 41 AGRIC HUM VALUES 109-120 (2024).

-Convention Ratification Implications Status ILO C. 138, Minimum Age (√) 06 June 2011 Child labour is a significant issue in the cocoa industry of Ghana.
+ILO C. 138, Minimum Age ( √ ) 06 June 2011 Child labour is a significant issue in the cocoa industry of Ghana.
 This convention ensures a minimum age of 15 Years, below which it will be illegal.
-ILO C. 182, Worst Forms of Child Labour (√) 13 June 2000 • It ensures that the working conditions are not hazardous for children.
-UN Convention on the Child Rights (√) 07 Sep 1990 Children are subjected to worst forms of child labour.
+ILO C. 182, Worst Forms of Child Labour ( √ ) 13 June 2000 • It ensures that the working conditions are not hazardous for children.
+UN Convention on the Child Rights ( √ ) 07 Sep 1990 Children are subjected to worst forms of child labour.
 It provides a framework to combat that.
-UN Convention to Combat Desertification (√) 17 June 1990 • The convention aims to combat land degradation and drought, which are critical issues affecting cocoa production.
+UN Convention to Combat Desertification ( √ ) 17 June 1990 • The convention aims to combat land degradation and drought, which are critical issues affecting cocoa production.
 Through initiatives like the 'National Action Programme Drought and Desertification,' the convention has sought to mitigate the impact of climate change on cocoa production addressing issues such as deforestation, sustainable land use, and agricultural productivity.
-UN Convention on Biological Diversity (√) 29 Aug 1994 • It has put pressure on the industry to address sustainability challenges such as the excessive use of fertilizers and harmful pesticides, tropical deforestation from industrial cocoa plantations, and the need to end child labour in the cocoa supply chain.
+UN Convention on Biological Diversity ( √ ) 29 Aug 1994 • It has put pressure on the industry to address sustainability challenges such as the excessive use of fertilizers and harmful pesticides, tropical deforestation from industrial cocoa plantations, and the need to end child labour in the cocoa supply chain.